Table of Contents

 Nut asked Thoth, the god of wisdom, for his help to deliver her children.
 Thoth started gambling with the moon, and every time the celestial body lost, it had to give the god of wisdom a part of its moonlight.
 With the moonlight, Thoth was able to create five extra days for Nut to give birth to her children.
 Nut then gave birth to Osiris, Horus the Elder, Set, Isis, and Nephthys.

 Ra did not recognize Nut’s children as righteous gods and rejected them.
 According to some authors, this could have been due to Ra’s fear of being overtaken by them.
-In the end, Nut’s children would become part of the Ennead, the most important deities of Egyptian tradition.
+In the end, Nut’s children would become part of the Ennead, the most important deities of the Egyptian tradition at Heliopolis.

 In this sense, the curse of Ra altered the Egyptian calendar and made it more like the calendar we have now.
-Some sources say that the Egyptians came up with this explanation to unite their calendar with the solar calendar of other traditions.
+As Egyptians were perspicacious observers of the celestial bodies, they knew the year was 365 days long.

 Ra and the Other Gods